What is Arbor’s Grade Distribution tool?

 You can view grade distributions for Summative, Ad Hoc and Standardised Assessments. just go to Students > Assessments > Summative Tracking > Analysis > Grade Distribution, then select your assessment using the filters at the top of the page.

-Using the grade distribution tool
+Using the grade distribution tool with strands

 The screenshot below shows the academic year view of a summative assessment with five strands.